Local limit of the random degree constrained process: Introduction

-We will prove \refT{thm:mtbp-reproduces} in \refS{subsec:rtp-mtbp}, where we will also show that that the edge labels and phantom saturation times of the RDCP on the PWIT together form a \textbf{recursive tree process (RTP)}, cf.\ \cite{AB}.
-Note that in the case of the RTP one recursively determines phantom saturation times of the $r^{\text{th}}$ generation from generation $(r+1)$, while in the case of the MTBP one recursively generates the phantom saturation times of generation $(r+1)$ with the help of the $r^{\text{th}}$ generation.
-The proof of Theorem \ref{thm:mtbp-reproduces} amounts to showing that the outputs produced by these two definitions have the same law.
+We will prove \refT{thm:mtbp-reproduces} in \refS{subsec:rtp_mtbp}.
+Note that in the case of the RTP (cf.\ Claim~\ref{claim:rtp}) one recursively determines phantom saturation times of the $r^{\text{th}}$ generation from generation $(r+1)$, while in the case of the MTBP one recursively generates the phantom saturation times (i.e., the types) of generation $(r+1)$ with the help of the $r^{\text{th}}$ generation.
+The proof of Theorem~\ref{thm:mtbp-reproduces} amounts to showing that the outputs produced by these two definitions have the same law.